Answer all your lean questions

 Certification consists of a theory and a practical part.
 You take both separately.
 You can read more about how certification works on our certification page and our page specifically for participants in our courses.

-Coaching is not included in the training price and can be purchased optionally via a coaching strip card.
-Experience shows that participants with coaching by one of our experienced (Master) Black Belts complete their projects faster and with greater impact and results.
-So it is a very good investment in yourself and your project to have yourself coached towards practical certification.
+Experience shows that participants who are coached by our experiencedMaster) Black Belts complete their projects significantly faster and with measurably greater impact and results.
+It is therefore a very smart investment in both yourself and the successful completion of your project, which also brings you closer to practical certification.

 Coffee, tea, snacks and lunch will be arranged for you on your training day.
 If you have dietary requirements, please let us know in advance so we can take them into account.